ryandward/Project-1999-Typescript-Discord/README.md

 The EverQuest Discord Bot is a powerful tool designed to enhance the management and engagement of EverQuest gaming communities on Discord.
 By transitioning to TypeScript, we've not only replicated the original bot's functionalities but also enhanced them, providing seamless integration with Discord's latest features and a codebase that's easier to maintain and extend.

+One significant enhancement is the bot's ability to interact with a locally cloned instance of the Project 1999 Wiki via MediaWiki API calls.
+This local wiki instance can be a tremendous asset in organizing and managing the guild bank, as many of the bot's bank-related commands rely heavily on these API calls to fetch and update item information.

 ## Features

 - **User Authentication**: Securely link Discord users to their EverQuest characters.